 A Primary Election is, in layman’s terms, an election held to narrow the number of candidates running for each office down to only one per open seat per party (or a similar explicitly defined limit for nonpartisan contests, in the case that such a limit exists).

 For example, if twelve people file to run for US Senate in North Carolina, not all twelve will make it on the ballot for the General Election.
-Instead, to cut down on the sheer number of choices on each ballot in the General Election, Primary Elections are held as preliminary ‘rounds’ to decide who gets to be each party’s chosen candidate (or candidates) for a contest, or just to narrow the field to a limit in the case of nonpartisan contests.
+Instead, to cut down on the sheer number of choices on each ballot in the General Election, Primary Elections are held as preliminary ‘rounds’ to decide who gets to be each party’s chosen candidate (or candidates) for a contest (or just to narrow the field to a limit in the case of nonpartisan contests).

-Since a contest being included in a primary election is contingent upon there being more than one candidate for one party or more than a limit of candidates in a nonpartisan contest, it is rare that all contests that will be on the ballot in a November General Election are on all primary ballots.
+Since a contest being included in a primary election is contingent upon there being more than one candidate for one party (or more than a limit of candidates in a nonpartisan contest), it is rare that all contests that will be on the ballot in a November General Election are on all primary ballots.
 Each party’s ballot in a primary may not have the same contests on it either, for the same reason.

 North Carolina primaries are closed, meaning that only people affiliated with a particular party or Unaffiliated voters that have chosen for the duration of a single primary period to vote a single party’s ballot can vote their party’s (or for Unaffiliated voters, chosen party’s) ballot.
 For more on Unaffiliated voters and primaries, see FAQ questions “I am registered Unaffiliated.
 May I vote in a primary election?” and “Why would I be unable to vote in certain contests in a primary or in certain primaries as an Unaffiliated voter if I am entitled to vote any party’s ballot for that particular primary?”

-Also, uncommonly, a single primary will fail to narrow the field in a contest or a handful of contests to the required amount because the margin of votes between candidates is too close to definitively declare them a particular party’s candidate (or, in contests with multiple seats, the cutoff margin of votes is too close).
+Also, uncommonly, a single primary will fail to narrow the field in a contest or a handful of contests to the required number of candidates because the margin of votes between candidates is too close to definitively declare them a particular party’s candidate (or, in contests with multiple seats, the cutoff margin of votes is too close).
 In this case, a second Primary is held, featuring just those contests.

 Yes, in North Carolina Unaffiliated voters may vote in a Primary Election if one or more of the parties participating in a Primary Election grant that right universally for an upcoming election.
 While it is any party’s right to choose not to grant Unaffiliated voters the right to vote ballots of their affiliation, they rarely do so.